One Conversation You Need to Have before Your Seniors Graduate

 Use this conversation to get your students excited about their futures!
 Whatever decisions they are facing right now, remind them that this is only the beginning.
 I would love to scream at the top of my lungs to every graduate that life never stops changing.
 There will be many more decisions to come.
 God promises to love us through each and every decision we make.
-He’s there to celebrate when we make the wrong decisions, and he’s there to redeem our decisions that don’t work out.
+He’s there to celebrate when we make the right decisions, and he’s there to redeem our decisions that don’t work out.
 And guess what?
 There will be some course corrections and reevaluations along the way.
 Remind your students that his grace is sufficient.

 This conversation is also a great place to pass along a senior gift.
 If you’re looking for something that will help seniors navigate the graduation transition, try Moving On.

 The LeaderTreks Blog is proud to share the hard-earned wisdom of student ministry leaders from many different backgrounds and professions.
 From time to time, we will feature guest blog posts from writers other than our regular contributors.
 We include these posts to provide additional perspectives and insight that we’re sure will help develop you and your ministry… Read More